tsnellgrove/dark_castle3/doc/to_do.md

 - Nest could be a container with open_state = None and lock_state = None

 - Can sharpen and clean sword in mouse hole - maybe only way to get past goblin
+- Until sharpened, sword can only parry goblin?
 - need a non-shrunken ruby to pay for sword sharpening (turns up nose at cheese - says he never touches it because it gives him indigestion)
 - mini Zork maze to get to blacksmith mouse
 - maybe random mouse keeps appearing and if you give it cheese it runs off and can be followed to the blacksmith